brech1/sim-circuit/README.md

-# sim-circuit
+# Sim Circuit

-Utilities for simulating arithmetic circuits
+A Rust library that provides utilities for simulating logic gate circuits.